proxmox/ceph/ceph/doc/start/os-recommendations.rst

 - **A**: Ceph provides packages and has done comprehensive tests on the software in them.
 - **B**: Ceph provides packages and has done basic tests on the software in them.
 - **C**: Ceph provides packages only.
 No tests have been done on these releases.

+Ceph does not require a specific Linux distribution.
+Ceph can run on any distribution that includes a supported kernel and supported system startup framework, for example ``sysvinit`` or ``systemd``.
+Ceph is sometimes ported to non-Linux systems but these are not supported by the core Ceph effort.

 .. note::
    **For Centos 7 Users**